Create the perfect engagement ring for the one you love

 The Design Process

-Your first design, including 3D renderings, is free of charge, as is our advice.
+Your first design, including concept drawings, is free of charge, as is our advice.

-If, after the first time around you decide you want to completely revise the design, additional 3D renders will carry a small fee of $145 per design (which includes a couple of minor adjustments as required).
+If, after the first time around you decide you want to completely revise the design, we’ll look at this case by case.

 Manufacturing the Ring